-You can contact your local crisis resolution and intensive home treatment team (CRHT) directly using the telephone numbers below:
+In a mental health emergency you can contact your local crisis resolution and intensive home treatment team using our central freephone telephone number below:

 What is the crisis resolution and home treatment team?

 We provide specialist assessment for people aged 16yrs* and older who need urgent mental health care.

 This assessment helps us to understand and agree:

 - what your current needs are